 View this post on Instagram

-Japantag 2017: When the 'Failed attempt at flirting/creep' counter is higher than the 'Someone recognized your cosplay' counter 😭 Anyway, here is a beautiful photo taken by @ann_a_malie 😍 #sunset #photography #cosplayshoot #cosplay #japantag #japantag2017 #jday #düsseldorf #rhein #tamendegushi #theirstory #manhua #shoujoai #sunjing #qiutong
+Japantag 2017: When the 'Failed attempt at flirting/creep' counter is higher than the 'Someone recognized your cosplay' counter 😭 Photo by @ann_a_malie #sunset #photography #cosplayshoot #cosplay #japantag #japantag2017 #jday #düsseldorf #rhein #tamendegushi #theirstory #manhua #shoujoai #sunjing #qiutong

 Japantag clearly holds the record for the weirdest encounters.
 I won’t write about everything we had to experience but the 3rd guy was just too hilarious to not document here.